folbricht/routedns/doc/configuration.md

 ]
 ```

-Retunr emtp answer with TC (Truncate) bit set so DNS client is instructed to retry the query using TCP instead of UDP.
+Return an emtpy answer with TC (Truncate) bit set so the DNS client is instructed to retry the query using TCP instead of UDP.
 ```toml
 [groups.static-truncate]
 type     = "static-responder"